Prithu: Legends

-Prithu himself shattered many mountains with his arrows and made the earth even.
-He had divine powers of creating or disappearing any mundane object with his mental power; ability to play musical instruments, sing and act.
-His chariot could travel over land, water and air with complete ease.
-Mountains made way for Prithu on his chariot and his flagstaff was never entangled when Prithu travelled through dense forests as the trees made way for him.
-Prithu practised charity and donated colossal amounts of gold to the Brahmanas.

-Prithu appointed Shukracharya, the son of Bhrigu and Garga, the son of Angiras as his preceptors.
-The Valakhilyas, a group consisting of 60,000 thumb-sized ascetics and known for their genius, became Prithu's counsellors.

-The Atharvaveda credits him of the invention of ploughing and thus, agriculture.
+The Atharvaveda credits Prithu of the invention of ploughing and thus, agriculture.
 He is also described as one who flattened the Earth's rocky surface, thus encouraging agriculture, cattle-breeding, commerce and development of new cities on earth.
-In a hymn in Rigveda, Prithu is described as a rishi (seer).
+In a hymn in the Rigveda, Prithu is described as a rishi (seer).
 D. R. Patil suggests that the Rigvedic Prithu was a vegetarian deity, associated with Greek god Dionysus and another Vedic god Soma.

-Bhagavata Purana further states that Prithu performed ninety-nine ashvamedha yagnas (horse-sacrifices), but Indra, kings of the demi-gods, disturbed Prithu's hundredth one.
-The Yagya was abandoned, Vishnu gave Prithu his blessings and Prithu forgave Indra for the latter's theft of the ritual-horse.
-It also states that the Four Kumaras, the four sage-incarnations of Vishnu, preached Prithu about devotion to Vishnu.
+The Bhagavata Purana further states that Prithu performed ninety-nine ashvamedha yajnas (horse-sacrifices), but Indra, kings of the demi-gods, disturbed Prithu's hundredth one.
+The yajna was abandoned, Vishnu gave Prithu his blessings and Prithu forgave Indra for the latter's theft of the ritual-horse.
+It also states that the Four Kumaras, the four sage-avatars of Vishnu, preached Prithu about devotion to Vishnu.
 After governing his kingdom for a long time, Prithu left with his wife Archi, to perform penance in the forest in his last days.
 He experienced Samadhi and voluntarily gave up his body in the forest, and Archi went Sati on his funeral pyre.

 Wives and children

+The Vishnu Purana states that Prithu has two sons: Antardhi (Antardhana) and Palin (Pali).
+The family of Prithu continues through his eldest son Antardhi.
+Prithu's great grandsons were the Prachetas.
+The Vayu Purana, the Brahma Purana and the Harivamsa replicate the list of lineal descendants.
+However, the Bhagavata Purana disagrees.
 Apart from Prithvi who is sometimes considered the daughter or wife of Prithu, Prithu has a wife called Archi and five sons.
 Archi, emerged from Vena's body, along with Prithu and is considered as an avatar of the goddess Lakshmi, the wife of Vishnu.
 Prithu's son Vijitsva, became the sovereign and controlled the middle of the kingdom.
 Prithu's other sons, Haryarksha, Dhumrakesha, Vrika and Dravina ruled the east, south, west and north of the kingdom respectively.

-In popular culture
+Symbolism

+O'Flaherty interprets the myth of Prithu – his transformation from a hunter who chased the earth-cow to the herdsman-farmer as a transition in Vedic or Hindu people from eating beef to having cow's milk and cultivated vegetables and grain instead of beef.
+David Shulman compares Prithu with the Vedic deity Rudra-Shiva.
+Prithu, like Rudra, is an ideal king, but with a violent side.
+Prithu's actions of chasing the earth-cow as a hunter and finally milking her, display this terrifying side of the king.
+Both, Prithu and Rudra, are closely associated with sacrifice.